USS Varuna (1861): Varuna sunk in action

-At this point, the two ships were about 10 ft apart, but could barely see each other due to dense smoke.
-It was now about 06:00, and the ships were at a point about 9 miles upriver from the forts.Varuna turned to starboard to allow for a broadside to be fired from that side of the ship.
+At this point, the two ships were about 10 ft apart, but their crews could barely see each other due to dense smoke.
+It was now about 06:00, and the ships were at a point about 9 miles upriver from the forts.
+Varuna turned to starboard to allow for a broadside to be fired from that side of the ship.
 The broadside caused great destruction on Governor Moore's deck, but Governor Moore rammed Varuna, knocking out the Union ship's engines.
 Governor Moore then backed off and rammed Varuna again.
 Varuna was now sinking rapidly, and steered towards the riverbank.
-The gunboat CSS Stonewall Jackson then arrived and rammed Varuna.
+Another gunboat then arrived and rammed Varuna.
 Varuna sank within 15 minutes, with her guns still firing as she went down.
-Eight sailors aboard the vessel later received the Medal of Honor for their actions in the engagement.
-Governor Moore in turn was scuttled not long after her victory over Varuna.
+For their actions in the engagement, eight sailors aboard the vessel were later awarded the Medal of Honor.
+Varuna's survivors were rescued by Oneida.
+Governor Moore in turn was scuttled not long after her victory over Varuna; over three-quarters of her crew had been killed or wounded.

+The executive officer of Varuna, Lieutenant Charles Swasey, claimed after the battle that Varuna's guns had set four Confederate ships afire, and Boggs additionally claimed Governor Moore as a victim of Varuna.
+Boggs wrote in his official report dated 29 April that four members of the ship's crew were killed and nine wounded, and that four of the Marines aboard were also wounded; while the report of Acting Assistant Paymaster Charles Fitch dated 6 May reports that three men from Varuna were confirmed to have been killed.
+Gaines lists the vessel's casualties as three killed and twelve wounded.
+Swasey attributed the vessel's sinking to her design as a merchant vessel, which Swasey considered to be inadequate for a warship.

+As Union vessels moved upriver, they passed the wreck of Varuna, whose flags were still visible above the water.
+The ships dipped their colors as they passed by the wreck site.
 By mid-morning, Farragut had 13 of his ships upriver past the forts.
 Most of the Confederate ships present had been sunk, and the two forts surrendered on 28 April, after their garrisons mutinied.
 After neutralizing Confederate defenses at Chalmette on 25 April, the Union vessels entered New Orleans.
 The fall of the city was a major defeat for the Confederates.
-The DANFS states that Varuna "contributed greatly" to the Union victory, and George Henry Boker wrote a poem commemorating the vessel.
+DANFS states that Varuna "contributed greatly" to the Union victory, and George Henry Boker wrote a poem commemorating the vessel.
 Her wreck was partially visible in 1885, and a 1981 expedition led by Clive Cussler located a signal with a gradiometer near where she is believed to have sunk.